Here's a short film about my process made by Saltura for their Coastal Creatives project

-I am an architect and artist based in Santa Barbara, California.
+I am a licensed Architect and artist based in Santa Barbara, California.
 I was raised in Hawaii, New Mexico, Topanga, California, and rural Uruguay.
-My building designs – which draw on my master's degree in architecture from the University of Oregon and my background in ecology – have been featured in various publications, most recently Sunset Magazine.
-I like to think of my design work as equal parts innovation, earthiness, and simplicity.
+My building designs – which draw on my master's degree in architecture from the University of Oregon and my first career as a marine ecologist - bring together landscape ecology and the built environment .
+I like to think of my designs as equal parts innovation, earthiness, and simplicity.
 Below is a summary of the way I might approach the creation of a building.

 Begin with a thorough understanding of place: learn local ecology (trees, plants, birds, soil type, weather, et cetera), social networks, and the use patterns of the site.
 Look for connections between existing buildings and strive to strengthen them.
 Don’t forget to design to the street.

 Understand local weather conditions and seasonal variation.
 Create facades that respond well to the elements.
 Orient buildings to take advantage of daylighting, predominant breezes, solar heating, and positive outdoor space.

 Make beautiful buildings that inspire the heart and mind.
 Remember that careful design makes for well-made buildings.
 Remember that design is fun.
 Maintain lightness of spirit throughout the process.
 Follow the brush.
 Draw with abandon.
 Find solutions not problems and elegant solutions at that.

 Careful details yield tight buildings.
 Express how a building is constructed honestly.